Dragon Boat Race

 The White River is an important, underused resource in Indianapolis.
 This event is designed to increase awareness about the River and raise money to protect and improve it and its tributaries.

-The inaugural White River Dragon Boat Race is an opportunity to raise funds for the White River Alliance and enjoy a safe, fun, community-wide competition on this one-of-a-kind resource in Indianapolis.
+The White River Dragon Boat Race is an opportunity to raise funds for the White River Alliance and enjoy a safe, fun, community-wide competition on this one-of-a-kind resource in Indianapolis.
+Check out this cool video on why you should become a sponsor!

 The dragon boats are coming to Indy as part of the 9th Annual White River Festival.
 The event serves as the Alliance’s annual fundraiser, helping to protect and improve our water.